henrymbuguakiarie/custom_identity_platform/README.md

 A **Custom Identity Platform** built with **FastAPI**, **SQLAlchemy**, and **PostgreSQL**, providing secure authentication and authorization with **OAuth2**, **JWT access & refresh tokens**, and **Role-Based Access Control (RBAC)**.

-This platform is designed for production-ready identity management — featuring token rotation, session tracking, **OpenID Connect–style user claims**, and **public key discovery for JWT validation**.
+This platform is designed for production-ready identity management — featuring token rotation, session tracking, **OpenID Connect–style user claims**, **public key discovery for JWT validation**, and **secure refresh token handling**.

 ---